 In 2011, Governor Edmund G. Brown Jr. signed Assembly Bill (AB) 109 and AB 117, historic legislation to enable California to close the revolving door of low-level inmates cycling in and out of state prisons.
 This legislation provided funding to counties to develop and implement a targeted, proactive, intelligence-based approach to control and counteract the risks associated with realigned offenders released in San Diego County.
-This is the second time the City has been awarded funds to continue to support the efforts delineated within Assembly Bill (AB) 109.
+Amendment No. 3 provides additional funding to continue to support the efforts delineated within Assembly Bill (AB) 109.